agmanuelian/Meraki_License_Plate_Detector/README.md

 ## Description

-This projects integrates Meraki MV Cameras, MT Sensors and Plate Recognizer software to detect when a garage door is opened to take a snapshot, and detect vehicle license plates.
+This project integrates Meraki MV Cameras, MT Sensors and Plate Recognizer software to detect when a garage door is opened to take a snapshot, and detect vehicle license plates.

 ### Workflow